awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-app.rst

 Delete an App
 =============

-To delete a user, call the |pinpointclient|'s :methodname:`deleteApp` request with a :aws-java-class:`DeleteAppRequest <services/pinpoint/model/DeleteAppRequest>` object set with the app name to delete.
+To delete an app, call the |pinpointclient|'s :methodname:`deleteApp` request with a :aws-java-class:`DeleteAppRequest <services/pinpoint/model/DeleteAppRequest>` object that's set with the app name to delete.

 **Imports**